 The Solar and Energy Storage business unit incurred the following research and development costs, which are included in research and development in the Company's Condensed Consolidated Interim Statements of Operations.
 Consistent with the Company's other reporting segments, research and development costs are excluded from the segment gross loss table above.

-Three Months Three Months Ended September 30, Nine Months Ended September 2024 2023 Change 2024 2023 Change (000s) (\$) (\$) (%) (\$) (\$) (%) Research and development 1,376 1,178 17 4,307 3,608 19
+These research and development costs were impacted by the strength seen in the US Dollar in the first quarter of 2025.

+Three Three Months Ended March 31,

+2025 2024 Change

+(000s) (\$) (\$) (%)

+Research and development 1,601 1,288 24